 Armor King (the 1st) being a Mexican super wrestler from a mystical "Jaguarandi" tribe.
 Armor King's country is Unknown, no such tribe is mentioned in any source, and he's been never stated to be anything more than a "regular" wrestler.

 Christie's grandfather being called Ho Chi Myong and Kazuya's mother being Kazume, both originating from a fan-made roster for a prequel fanfic.
-While Kazume seems to be an attempted romanization of her official name (??, Kazumi), the author explicitly said to have made Ho Chi Myong up.
-On the same vein, Kazumi's alleged Death by Childbirth is exclusive to the OVA, with official sources only stating her death was "accelerated by Heihachi's indifference."
+While Kazume seems to be an attempted romanization of her official name (一美, Kazumi), the author explicitly said to have made Ho Chi Myong up.
+In the same vein, Kazumi's alleged Death by Childbirth is exclusive to the OVA, with official sources only stating her death was "accelerated by Heihachi's indifference."
+With Kazumi set to make her debut in Tekken 7, complete with heavy implications that Heihachi himself was the cause of her death in yet to be revealed circumstances, the aforementioned scenario promptly falls under the realm of Fanon.

 The Deal with the Devil Kazuya did to survive being thrown off a cliff, only ever mentioned in the OVA.
 According to Devil's profile in T2, Kazuya wasn't even aware of his existence, and the fall's survival is credited to the Mishima lineage's Nigh-Invulnerability.
 On this subject, Angel's profile never mentions anything about being "Kazuya's good side" and instead claims she and Devil are "the two sides of the same coin."